 As overseas economies and companies have thrived, the performance of many international stock markets has been strong.

 Even more important than short-term performance, however, is the fact that foreign markets have demonstrated long-term strength.
-As shown below, for the 25 years ended 12/31/2012, performance of the U.S. market only ranked 9th out of 23.
+As shown below, for the 25 years ended 12/31/2012, performance of the U.S. market only ranked 9th out of 23 of top global developed markets.
 Please keep in mind that past performance does not guarantee future results.

-U.S. Ranks 9th In List Of Top Global Developed MarketsAverage Annual Total Returns for 25 Years Ending 12/31/2012
+U.S. Ranked 6th In List Of Top Global Developed MarketsAverage Annual Total Returns for 25 Years Ending 12/31/2013

 The chart is for illustrative purposes only and does not represent the performance of any Franklin, Templeton, or Mutual Series fund.